saucelabs-training/automation-best-practices/tado-sec/README.md

 **Don't worry about fixing any warnings that may appear during `npm install`**

-Once the app is running, kill the server by executing `Ctrl + C` in command line.
+Once the app is running, you can stop it with `Ctrl + C` in command line.
 We don't need the app running right now.

-### 4.Have an IDE installed that can handle NodeJS/JS (We will use [VSCode](https://code.visualstudio.com/Download))

 ### 5.Set Your Sauce Labs Credentials

-> It's a best practice to store environment variables in your
+> It's a best practice to store 3rd party credentials in your
 > system environment variables follow instructions 👇

 - [MacOS/Linux](https://docs.saucelabs.com/basics/environment-variables/#setting-up-environment-variables-on-macos-and-linux-systems)